 South Carolina: Plus 5% on additional guest charges.

 South Dakota: Imposed June-September.
+Local taxes up to 1% may be added.

 Texas: Local taxes of up to 9% may also be added.
 Vermont: Local taxes of 1% may also be added.